louisvarley/fishPI/README.md

 `pip3 install W1ThermSensor`

+#### RPi.GPIO

+Same deal with RPI.GPIO.
+If running under windows as a test environment the lib is not available and would throw an error if installed by requirements.txt.
+To install for Raspberry PI run

+`pip3 install RPi.GPIO`

+Without this access to GPIO for switching on relays will not work.

 #### PI Blaster

 Next we want to install pi-blaster which controls the PWM via software for lighting controls